 - 1 tbsp treacle

 Lower onto the trivet inside the Instant Pot and pour boiling water to just below the level of the foil.
 My kettle has a capacity of 1.7-litres and I find I need most of it to come up to an inch below the rim of the pudding basin.

-When ready to cook, place the pudding on the trivet and pour boiling water in as before, setting the Instant Pot to 20 minutes on Steam (close the Valve this time).
-If you like your pudding extra rich and dark, you can give it 40 minutes on Steam and leave it for an hour or two on Keep Warm until you ae ready for it.
+When ready to cook, place the pudding on the trivet and pour boiling water in as before i.e. up to about one inch below the rim of your basin, setting the Instant Pot to 20 minutes on Steam (close the Valve this time).
+If you like your pudding extra rich and dark, you can give it 40 minutes on Steam and leave it for an hour or two on Keep Warm until you are ready for it.
 You can leave the pressure to release naturally and serve when you are ready on Christmas Day or if you like, do a QPR and serve right away.

 **= if you don't like the crunch of nuts, then replace with dried fruits instead.